sarahciston/codingcare/posts/notes.md

 tags: [notes, progress, misc, journal]
 ---

+### 15 jul 22

+is the machine learning model a maze or actually more a labyrinth with a single path outcome, a string theory synthesizing multiple dimensions, multiple streams of knowledge from its training datasets, into narrower and narrower possibilities. as more and more work is being made using transfer learning on a few base large language models and computer vision models like gpt-3 trained on the pile, and so many examples trained on imagenet, what is seeded in its seeminly infinite possibilities is actually reduced to its biased inputs and limited by the structures of its initial designs.
+Even as its designers go back and claim to remove the most problematic bits, the fundamental assumptions and underlying scaffolding that lead to its outputs remain.

+### 23 jun 22

+Indonesian concept of "lumbung" or "experimental resource sharing" and "collectives of collectives"
+>Experimental Resource Sharing: An Interview with ruangrupa.
+(2022, April 22).
+Berlin Art Link. https://www.berlinartlink.com/2022/04/22/experimental-resource-sharing-an-interview-with-ruangrupa/

+### 14 jun 22

+the lab book "everything is a lab" (manifold press)

+### 30 may 22

+>"it cost me nothing to keep that part of me—the poor part—intact for the sake of another part that felt infinitely more valuable."
+>>johanna hedva, "why is it taking so long"

 ### 25 may 22

 Thinking about spaces, what's needed physically and digitally for survival, for connection, for thriving.

 [Chaos Computer Club Berlin](https://wiki.hackerspaces.org/CCC_Berlin) (https://berlin.ccc.de/)

 ### 17 may 22